wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

 Comparison between Member and Casual user:

-There were more member users (3,065,746) than casual users (2,528,664). member made up 54.80% of the total number of users.
+There were more member users (3,065,746) than casual users (2,528,664). member users are made up of 54.80% of the total number of users.

 ![alt text](https://github.com/wolowizard3/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/blob/main/03_Data_Visualization/Member%20Vs.%20Casual%20Rider.PNG)